Grill up a burst of flavor with these veggie kabobs. A medley of fresh vegetables, marinated to perfection and served with rice and sauce!

 How to Make Veggie Kabobs

-- Marinate the veggies.
+- Marinate the vegetables.

 - If you choose to not marinate the veggies on the skewers, you'll need to soak the skewers so they don't burn.
 Let them rest in water for 10 minutes before assembling with the marinated veggies.